shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

 In this task you will modify the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine.

-1. Still using the **Migration and modernization - Replicating machines** blade, select the **smarthotelweb1** virtual machine.
+1. Still using the **Migration and modernization - Replicating** blade, select the **smarthotelweb1** virtual machine.
 This opens a detailed migration and replication blade for this machine.
 Take a moment to study this information.

     ![Screenshot from the 'Azure Migrate: Server Migration - Replicating machines' blade with the smarthotelweb1 machine highlighted.](Images/upd-config-0.png "Replicating machines")